Hundetraining mit Klicker: Effektiv und spielerisch lernen - ALPHAZOO

 Dog training with clickers: effective and playful learning

-A clicker is a small, handy device that produces a short click when a button is pressed.
+A clicker is a small, handy device that produces a short click at the push of a button.
 This sound serves as a marker signal, letting your dog know that a reward is coming the exact moment he does something right.
+The click is, in a sense, your promise of a reward.

 How does clicker training work?